spring/spring/game/AI/AAI/AAI ReadMe.txt

 		- Brandon Potter for his TBT 12 cfg file

+AAI v0.853	- Added COST_MULTIPLIER key word to mod cfg file, it allows to override the costs of a unit, e.g.
+		  COST_MULTIPLIER armzeus 0.5 causes AAI to treat Arm Zeus as if it would cost half as much as it really does This feature has been requested by Argh to porperly deal with unit squads (building a single unit will provide the player with several independent units)

+		- Internal code cleaning

 AAI v0.85	- Added TRANSPORTERS keyword to mod cfg file, works like SCOUTS or ATTACKERS.
 Note that AAI does not use transporters
 		  yet, but it may be used in future times